Echinopsis oxygona: Cultivation

 Echinopsis oxygona is known for having huge, showy flowers at the ends of long tubes which are connected to the cactus.
 The flower has a sweet smell.
 The flower opens in the evening and wilts the next afternoon on hot days.
 It grows well in full sun, or light shade.
 These cacti can stand strong heat, and even temperatures as low as -10 C. Usually these are outdoor plants.
 They are used to the dry, desert climate, so they do not need to be watered every day.

 In the 19th century, Echinopsis oxygona was extensively hybridized with other Echinopsis and Lobivia species, giving rise to a number of cultivars with large colourful flowers.

 In cultivation in the UK this plant has received the Royal Horticultural Society's Award of Garden Merit.

 Propagation

 Usually, the cactus will start to have small offsets appear at its base.
 These can be plucked off and transplanted into a different pot for further growth into a mature cactus.
 Usually, the cactus will bloom in mid summer.
+If cultivated away from seasonal temperature changes, the bloom can be initiated any time during the year (assuming sufficient maturity), by watering the cactus after a longer dry period.